radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-okta-integration.md

 # Overview

-The RadiantOne Identity Data Management service acts as a virtual hub, capable of ingesting and synchronizing data from all your identity applications for administration, management, and provisioning to other applications in the required format.
+The RadiantOne Identity Data Management service acts as a virtual hub, capable of virtualizing and synchronizing data from all your identity sources for administration, management, and provisioning to other applications in the required format.

 The purpose of this guide is to provide the necessary steps to implement the RadiantOne Okta connector for creating virtual identity views of data from Okta Universal Directory.